Completing $R^4$ using $O(d,d)$: Introduction and summary of results

-Finally, let us remark on the use of DFT.
-Here we are using DFT as a guide to parametrizing the fields and to facilitate the dimensional reduction.
-From our results it is easy to extract the DFT description of the reduced theory, where only the internal coordinates are doubled.
-However, we are not writing the $D$-dimensional action in DFT.
-The reason is that we believe this is impossible.
-Indeed, in \cite{Hronek:2020xxi} it was shown that while the $R^4$-terms can be cast in a DFT form at the quartic order in fields, it is not possible to complete them, within DFT, by terms of fifth order in fields.
-This might seem surprising given the fact that the lower order $\alpha'$ and $\alpha'^2$ corrections to the bosonic and heterotic string \emph{can} be cast in DFT form \cite{Marques:2015vua,Hronek:2021nqk}.
-However, the reason is that these corrections, together with an infinite tower of higher corrections related to them, can be generated from an \emph{uncorrected} extended gauged DFT action by imposing an identification of the gauge field and spin connection \cite{Baron:2018lve,Baron:2020xel} (see also \cite{Lee:2015kba}), a la Bergshoeff and de Roo \cite{Bergshoeff:1988nn,Bergshoeff:1989de}.
-There is no known similar trick for generating the $\zeta(3)\alpha'^3$ corrections.
-Indeed, our calculations here show explicitly how terms that are not invariant in $D$ dimensions can lead to invariant terms in lower dimensions due to additional cancellations possible only after dimensional reduction.
+It might seem that we could have worked instead within DFT from the beginning, but we believe this is actually not possible.
+Indeed, in \cite{Hronek:2020xxi} it was shown that while the $R^4$-terms can be cast in $O(D,D)$ invariant DFT form at the quartic order in fields, it is not possible to complete them (within DFT and with some mild assumptions) by terms of fifth order in fields.
+This might seem surprising given the fact that the lower order $\alpha'$ and $\alpha'^2$ corrections to the bosonic and heterotic string \emph{can} be cast in DFT form \cite{Marques:2015vua,Hronek:2021nqk} (see also \cite{Hohm:2013jaa,Hohm:2014xsa} for earlier attempts).
+However, the reason is that these lower corrections (together with an infinite tower of higher corrections) can be generated from an \emph{uncorrected} extended gauged DFT action, by imposing an identification of the gauge field and spin connection \cite{Baron:2018lve,Baron:2020xel} (see also \cite{Lee:2015kba}), a la Bergshoeff and de Roo \cite{Bergshoeff:1988nn,Bergshoeff:1989de}.
+There is no similar trick for generating the $\zeta(3)\alpha'^3$ corrections we are interested in here.
+Indeed, our calculations show explicitly how terms that are not compatible with an $O(D,D)$ invariant DFT description in $D$ dimensions can lead, upon dimensional reduction to $D-d$ dimensions, to terms which \emph{are} compatible with and $O(d,d)$ invariant DFT description of the reduced theory, thanks to additional cancellations possible only after dimensional reduction.
+Note that the difference between the $O(D,D)$ and $O(d,d)$ invariant case is not just that $d<D$, the more important difference is that in the latter case there are $d$ isometries, which are `rotated' by $O(d,d)$, while in the former case no isometries are assumed, which is much more restrictive.

 The remainder of the paper is organized as follows.
 In section \ref{sec:DFT} we introduce the DFT parametrization of the fields that we will use.
 Then in section \ref{sec:reduction} we discuss the dimensional reduction in terms of these fields.
 The main part of the paper is section \ref{sec:Odd} where we require the non-invariant terms in the reduced action to cancel, fixing the form of the $D$-dimensional action.
 We end with some conclusions.
-Details of the calculations are provided in an appendix.
+Details of the calculations are provided in the appendix.